theronhitchman/euclidean-geometry/syllabus/index.md

 ## Assessment:

-I will be using a “standards based assessment” scheme for this course.
-See the [relevant handout][sba] for more detailed information.
-Grades in this course are based on the following assessments, with emphasis on the first item:
+I will be using a "specifications grading" scheme for this course.
+See the [relevant handout][specs] for more detailed information.
+Grades in this course are based on the following assessments, with emphasis on the first two items:

-- In-class participation, focusing on finding and presenting arguments
+- in-class participation, focusing on finding and presenting arguments, and publishing in the class journal
-- a midterm examination, (date: Oct 15)
+- work as a referee for the class journal
+- three reflective self-assessments
+- several short essays
 - a week-long, take-home, final examination

 If you feel uncertain about your progress in the course at any time, please contact me.

+## Dates to Observe:

+- Thursday, January 29 and Thursday, February 5: First self-assessment conferences
+- Thursday, February 26: Second self-assessment conferences
+- Wednesday, March 4: Midterm formative assessment, in class
+- Thursday, April 9: Third self-assessment conference, portfolio check-in
+- Friday, May 1: Final class meeting.
+Final Examination distributed
+- Thursday, May 7: Final Exam and Portfolio due at 5pm

 ---